-- Instance - Health Shows the overall health of the deployed instance. - Name The name of the PostgreSQL agent.
-This is the name entered when the PostgreSQL agent instance was created. - Host Hostname of the machine where the PostgreSQL server is located. - Version The version number of the PostgreSQL server being monitored. - Alarms - Fatal Provides a count of the "Fatal" alerts for this agent. - Critical Provides a count of the "Critical" alerts for this agent. - Warning Provides a count of the "Warning" alerts for this agent. - Other Information - Availability Whether the agent is able to connect to the PostgreSQL server. - Uptime How long the server has been running for. - Conn Time The amount of time needed for the agent to establish a successful JDBC connection to the server. - Connections The current number of backends connected to the server. - Workload The combined workload of database-level workload metrics, workload is a calculation of time spent reading and writing data file blocks by backends in a sample period, divided by the sample period time.
+- o Availability Whether the agent is able to connect to the PostgreSQL server. - Uptime How long the server has been running for. - Conn Time The amount of time needed for the agent to establish a successful JDBC connection to the server. - Connections The current number of backends connected to the server. - Workload The combined workload of database-level workload metrics, workload is a calculation of time spent reading and writing data file blocks by backends in a sample period, divided by the sample period time.
 This represents the load on the server and may exceed 1 because of concurrent processing.
 This is not an estimation of resource usage or availability.
-Requires track_io_timing to be enabled, available only in v9.2+. - Databases The current number of databases contained by the server. - Tables The current total number of user tables in the server. - Tablespace Size The current size on disk of the server's combined tablespace files. - Statements The number of statements gathered in the last sample.
-This collection may be limited due to the # of Top Statements property in the Agent Properties or the pg_stat_statements.max setting on the PostgreSQL server.
+Requires track\io\timing to be enabled, available only in v9.2+. - Databases The current number of databases contained by the server. - o Tables The current total number of user tables in the server. - Tablespace Size The current size on disk of the server's combined tablespace files. - Statements The number of statements gathered in the last sample.
+This collection may be limited due to the # of Top Statements property in the Agent Properties or the pg\stat\statements.max setting on the PostgreSQL server.